Gentle wooded hills, Wakehurst Place Gardens (NT) and a reservoir

 The Cat Inn (see below) once had a tunnel under it, which a past murderer is said to have used to reach the pub for refuge.
 There is a well under one of the rooms, which can be seen through a circular glass panel in the floor.

 Take the train nearest to 9.40am from London Bridge Station to Balcombe; journey time 40 minutes.
 On Sundays the service is from Victoria ; journey time 50 minutes.
 Trains back from East Grinstead go to Victoria and are half hourly; journey time 50 minutes.
-Rail ticket : remains tricky: as of October 2017, the cheapest option is probably a Thameslink single from London Bridge to Balcombe, with railcard, then a separate off peak single from East Grinstead to London Victoria.
-Alternatively, and the more technically correct, is buy a day return to Balcombe plus a single from East Grinstead to East Croydon.
+Rail ticket : as of October 2020, the cheapest option is probably a Thameslink single from London Bridge to Balcombe, with railcard, then a separate off peak single from East Grinstead to London Victoria (or to East Croydon if you hold a railcard).
 You can try to get away with a Balcombe return (any route permitted), by showing your ticket to the station staff at East Grinstead and asking them to let you through - you might be lucky - but if you have your ticket rejected at the station barriers, in all probability you will be required to buy a single ticket to East Croydon.

 This walk is not recommended for car drivers unless you are prepared to take a taxi back to your car, as there is no convenient public transport link (train or bus) from East Grinstead back to Balcombe.